-B. It shall be unlawful for any person to knowingly poison any domestic animal or livestock, or to knowingly distribute poison or toxicants on public or private property in any manner whatsoever that causes the poisoning of any domestic animal or livestock.
-This provision shall not apply to the extermination of undesirable pests as defined by this Section and in Chapters 7, 10, and 43 of Title 34, C.R.S.
+A. It shall be unlawful for any person to knowingly poison any domesticated animal or livestock, or to knowingly distribute poison or toxicants on public or private property in any manner whatsoever that causes the poisoning of any domesticated animal or livestock.

-C. A domestic animal is deprived of minimum care if it is not provided with care sufficient to preserve the health and well-being of the animal considering the species, breed and type of animal; and, except for emergencies or circumstances beyond the reasonable control of the owner or keeper, minimum care includes, but is not limited to, the following requirements:
+B. A domesticated animal is deprived of minimum care if it is not provided with care sufficient to preserve the health and well-being of the animal considering the species, breed and type of animal; and, except for emergencies or circumstances beyond the reasonable control of the owner or keeper, minimum care includes, but is not limited to, the following requirements:

 1. Food of sufficient quantity and quality to allow for normal growth or maintenance of body weight.
-Food receptacles should be located for easy accessibility to the domestic animal and to minimize contamination from trash, debris and waste.
+Food receptacles should be located for easy accessibility to the domesticated animal and to minimize contamination from trash, debris and waste.

-2. Open or adequate access to potable water in sufficient quantity to satisfy the domesticanimal's needs.
-Water receptacles must be kept clean and sanitary.
+2. Open or adequate access to potable water in sufficient quantity to satisfy the domesticated animal's needs.
+Water receptacles must be kept clean and sanitary, and shall be of appropriate size and design for the animal; and positioned to prevent spillage.